CSC207-2022F-UofT/course-project-uofteams/project_plan_dev.md

 ![](images/link_project.png)

-5. The project will show up in the the list below.
+5. The project will show up in the list below.

 ## Define Your Features for the Implementation Plan
 As a part of the project planning, you are required to record all features formulated from your user stories, as **issues** in your Github repository.